Ulysses Bentley IV: Professional career

 Bentley signed with the Indianapolis Colts as an undrafted free agent on May 9, 2025.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
 Bentley was then elevated to the active roster for the game in both Weeks 1 and 2, subsequently reverting to the practice squad after each game.
+He signed a reserve/future contract with Indianapolis on January 5, 2026.

+On August 30, 2026, Bentley was waived by the Colts and re-signed to the practice squad, but released the following day.